omerbsezer/Fast-Kubernetes/K8s-Node-Affinity.md

 ## LAB: K8s Node Affinity

 This scenario shows:
-- how to create config map (declerative way),
-- how to use configmap: volume and environment variable,
-- how to create configmap with command (imperative way),
-- how to get/delete configmap
+- how to label the node,
+- when node is not labelled and pods' nodeAffinity are defined, pods always wait pending

 ### Steps